kirtibhandari/Cryptocurrencies_Data_Analysis/README.md

     To complete this preprocessing, Cryptocurrencies rows which had at least 1 null value, which were not currently trading, which did not have a working algorithm and which did not have any mined coins were removed.
 Also, removal of one column, which was not required to create those groups or clusters as it did not provide any important information at this point, was done.
 This column was stored in a separate DataFrame as its the name of coins being traded, which will be useful at later stage after obtaining the results.

-    Also, there were two columns who were important but in text format and make them usable, they were converted to numeric values so that they can be used for PCA.Also, we had to scale these converted numeric columns.
+    Also, there were two columns who were important but in text format and make them usable, they were converted to numeric values so that they can be used for PCA.
+Also, we had to scale these converted numeric columns.

  - ### **Dimension reduction using PCA**